 Edey, Big Ten champ No. 5 Purdue outlast Wisconsin 63-61

-MADISON, Wis.
-(AP) — Zach Edey had 17 points and 19 rebounds as No. 5 Purdue outlasted Wisconsin 63-61 on Thursday night, damaging the Badgers’ NCAA Tournament hopes.
+“I wish I could lie to you, but I asked,” Purdue coach Matt Painter said after the fifth-ranked Boilermakers’ 63-61 victory over Wisconsin on Thursday night.
+“I’m nosy that way.”

-Purdue (25-5, 14-5) already had clinched the Big Ten regular-season title outright before the end of this game by virtue of Illinois’ 91-87 double-overtime victory over Michigan.
-The Illinois-Michigan game concluded late in the first half of the Purdue-Wisconsin matchup.
+Purdue (25-5, 14-5) had sealed the crown earlier in the evening by virtue of Illinois’ 91-87 double-overtime victory over Michigan.
+That game concluded late in the first half of the Purdue-Wisconsin matchup.

 In the eighth and final lead change of the second half, Edey made both ends of a one-and-one to put Purdue ahead 58-57 with 1:45 left.
 Edey had been 1 of 6 from the line before sinking those two.